ncborcherding/utility/README.md

 ### License

-The data and analysis of uTILity is provided under a CC BY-ND 4.0 license, please feel free to remix, transform, and build upon the material.
+The data and analysis of uTILity is provided under a CC BY-NC 4.0 license, please feel free to remix, transform, and build upon the material.
 However, the intent of this resource is noncommercial.

 *****